Aurora-Zhang-27/CarbonPrediction/README.md

 After having two data files, make sure that they are csv files and each column corresponds to a different energy and weather type.
 Next, open [Carbon Emission Calculator](src/Carbon_Emission_Calculator_2.py) and change the path of the code at line92 to match the path of your energy data file.
 Note that, you should make sure that all of the files have to be in one floder.
 ### 5.3 Getting carbon emission forecasts using CarbonPrediction
 Input the new csv file which outputed from the [Carbon Emission Calculator](src/Carbon_Emission_Calculator_2.py) to [CarbonPrediction](src/CarbonPrediction.py) by changing file path in line14, and input your own weather data by changing the path in line 10.
 If you need data which is more than 24 hours, you can change the sequence_length in ine 42.
 Note that the larger the sequence_length, the lower the precision rate afterward.
+### 5.4 If you are able to collect the historical carbon emission data
+No need to use the calculator.

 ## 6. Citing CarbonPrediction
 ## 7. Acknowledgements